Dua Lipa: Fashion ventures

 Lipa has been the cover girl of several magazines.
 She signed with Next Models.
-She was in the cover of the "Boom Boom Tick" editorial for Elle's January 2016 issue.
+She was in the cover of the "Boom Boom Tick" editorial for Elles January 2016 issue.
 In April 2016 she was again in an editorial of Elle.
 She was on a supplemental cover of British Vogue in November 2016.
 She starred an editorial for the January 2017 issue of V. In the same month, she was on the cover for issue 102 of Clash.
 In March 2017, she became a global ambassador for the American shoe company, Foot Locker, to present women's collections offered by the brand.
 She was in an editorial for Interview released in April 2017.
 She modelled for an editorial of Paper, published on 6 June 2017.
 She was featured in the summer 2017 issue of Teen Vogue in an editorial titled "Fine Tuned".
 She was in an editorial for June 2017 issue of InStyle.
 She was in an editorial called "Game Changers" for Fall 2017 issue of V. She was in the Fall/Winter 2017–18 advertising campaign of the Italian brand Patrizia Pepe, as well as recorded a cover of the song "Bang Bang (My Baby Shot Me Down)" (1966) as a soundtrack for the commercial for the said campaign.
 She was on the cover and appeared in an editorial for November 2017 issue of Evening Standard.
 In the same month, she released her second collaboration with the brand Foot Locker for autumn/winter collection.
 In January 2018, she was part of a promotional clip for an Adidas Originals campaign called "Original Is Never Finished".
 She was on the cover of April 2018 issue of Teen Vogue.
 She was on one of the covers for issue 113 of V entitled "The Music Issue", published in May 2018 as a limited edition.
 She partnered with the fashion brand Nyden on a project to create four clothing collections, but it failed and Lipa "discontinued" her work with the brand.